akka/akka/akka-docs/scala/actors.rst

   the callback will be scheduled concurrently to the enclosing actor.
 Unfortunately there is not yet a way to detect these illegal accesses at compile time.
   See also: :ref:`jmm-shared-state`

-The future returned from the ``?`` method can conveniently be passed around or chained with further processing steps, but sometimes you just need the value, even if that entails waiting for it (but keep in mind that waiting inside an actor is prone to dead-locks, e.g. if obtaining the result depends on processing another message on this actor).

-For this purpose, there is the method :meth:`Future.as[T]` which waits until either the future is completed or its timeout expires, whichever comes first.
-The result is then inspected and returned as :class:`Some[T]` if it was normally completed and the answer’s runtime type matches the desired type; if the future contains an exception or the value cannot be cast to the desired type, it will throw the exception or a :class:`ClassCastException` (if you want to get :obj:`None` in the latter case, use :meth:`Future.asSilently[T]`).
-In case of a timeout, :obj:`None` is returned.

-.. includecode:: code/akka/docs/actor/ActorDocSpec.scala#using-ask

 Forward message
 ---------------